2024 Supercars Championship: Calendar changes

 Bathurst 500 returned to the calendar for the first time since 2021, replacing the cancelled Newcastle 500.

-The Bend Motorsport Park was omitted from the 2024 calendar, but is expected to return in 2025 as an endurance event.
+The Bend Motorsport Park was omitted from the 2024 calendar, but returned in 2025 as an endurance event.

-Taupō International Motorsport Park will host a Supercars event for the first time.
+Taupō International Motorsport Park hosted a Supercars event for the first time.

 The Sandown 500 was originally set to be held on 22 September, but on 14 March, the event was moved forward a week to 15 September.

 Rule changes

 Format changes

 The Perth, Darwin and Tasmania rounds were scheduled to feature two timed races of 60 minutes, but reverted to distance-based races after the first round of the season.
 These races also featured a revised format, with 2 races comprising the weekend running, down from 3 in 2023.
 This change has been criticised by fans, especially due to the fact that practise and qualifying sessions for the weekend add up being longer than the two races, starving fans of racing action.
 The Taupō and Sydney events now fall under the Super400 format, which will feature two 200km races.